 Pricing & Availability

-The facelifted Wey LanShan, which this 2026 model builds upon, launched with a starting price of RMB 299,800 (that’s about $41,520 USD) for the Max variant.
-Other trims like the Ultra and Ultra Black Knight are priced at RMB 326,800.
-For a specific variant of the 2026 model, a price point around $43,400 has been noted, suggesting a well-equipped mid-to-high trim for this impressive six-seater.
+The facelifted Wey LanShan, upon which the 2026 model is based, launched with a starting price of CNY 299,800 (approximately $41,520 USD) for the Max variant.
+Higher trim levels, such as the Ultra and Ultra Black Knight, were priced at CNY 326,800 (approx. $45,260 USD).
+While specific pricing for the 2026 model year may vary depending on the trim level and options, a price point of around $43,400 has been indicated for a well-equipped mid-to-high trim.
+This competitive pricing, combined with the LanShan's impressive features and performance, makes it a compelling value proposition in the premium SUV segment.

 Pros & Cons